rlugojr/linkurious-enterprise-manual/getting-started/install.md

 5. If your deployment is security critical, please make sure that you will not run Linkurious with a `root` account.

+6. Make sure that you have Java JDK installed by typing `javac -version` in a terminal.
+If needed, [install Java JDK for Mac OSX](http://docs.oracle.com/javase/7/docs/webnotes/install/mac/mac-jdk.html).

-4. Make sure that Neo4j is running.
+7. Make sure that Neo4j is running.

-5. Run `linkurious-osx\start.sh.command` to launch Linnkurious.
+8. Run `linkurious-osx\start.sh.command` to launch Linnkurious.

 ### Windows systems